commerce-agent/cap/docs/specification.md

 -   Definition of how merchants declare their CAP e-commerce capabilities using AgentCards.
 -   Requirements for secure authentication and authorization for CAP interactions.
 -   Definition of how to share user preferences and transmit user consent for personalization.
--   Specification of standard CAP e-commerce operations (e.g., product search, price/inventory query, cart management, checkout, order status, and product retrieval).
+-   Specification of standard CAP e-commerce operations (e.g., product search, product retrieval with inventory data, cart management, and order status).
 -   The method by which AI agents specify the desired CAP operation when initiating a request.
 -   Definition of the data structures for requests and responses for each CAP operation.
 -   Standardized patterns for reporting success and errors for CAP operations.